cds-snc/covid-alert-documentation/research/UsabilityAug2020.md

 *   A few people asked the person playing the role of nurse if they should enter their key in upper or lower case but the “nurse” told them either works.
 This is also a question that regional health authorities had during their regional onboarding onto the portal.
 *   Appreciated explanations but there were lots of layers of consent.
-The “Let people know they may have been exposed”, “Now you can upload your codes” screens and the “Share your random codes ..” prompt seemed to be redundant for participants.
+The “Let people know they may have been exposed”, “Now you can upload your codes” screens and the “Share your random codes…” prompt seemed to be redundant for participants.
 *   Confusion between keys and codes: (Paraphrasing) “I have entered only one code, why is it asking me to send all the codes?”
 *   “Now you can upload your codes” suggests involvement from me.”
 As if the participant can upload them manually, one by one.
 *   One person noted that “téléverser les codes” is easy to confuse with ‘one-time key’